 With details out of the way, let’s get into some solid reasons why the Access is so highly rated by customers.

 Advantages of the Access

 There are many reasons people love this backpack but here are three major advantages.

-This backpack is a lot roomier than it looks.
+This backpack is a lot roomier than it looks, it can fit all your basic stuff.
 With dimensions of 20″ x 15″ x 19.5″, there is roughly 27.5 cu. in. or 45 liters of capacity.
 You will get a lot more room than the average daypack but it is still lightweight and comfortable to carry.
 The compartments throughout the backpack also make this model seem a lot larger than it is.

-Despite having a 45L capacity, it isn’t recommended to carry more than 20lbs worth of gear in this backpack, especially on extended trips.
-While the backpack itself can handle the weight, the wearer can experience discomfort.
-The Vapel mesh + Airflow harness and backpanel help to keep things comfortable but the shoulder straps just aren’t made for heavy weights since this isn’t sold as a true outdoor sport or backpacking bag.
+Despite having an easy 45L capacity, it isn’t recommended to carry more than 20lbs of weight worth of gear in this backpack, especially on extended trips.
+While the backpack itself can handle the weight, the wearer can experience discomfort in your shoulder.

 There is also a multi-pocket organizer so you can keep track of smaller objects.
-In this organizer there is also key fob.
+In this organizer, there is also a key fob.

 Even with everything the Access has going for it, there are still two downsides.